StrikerX3/strikerx3.github.io/_posts/2019-02-27-typesafe-enum-class-bitmasks-in-cpp.md

 p &= ~Permissions::Writable;
 ```

+## Limitations

-However, it falls short when it comes to another common use case for bitmasks: checking if a bitmask contains a particular bit.
+The original version falls short when it comes to another common use case for bitmasks: checking if a bitmask contains a particular bit.
 You have to do some convoluted and repetitive code to achieve that:

 ```cpp
 if ((p & Permissions::Executable) == Permissions::Executable) {